DOI-ONRR/doi-extractives-data/research/00_UserTypes/00_UserTypes.md

 * Tell the story to people in a compelling way.

 ### Pain Points
-* Knowing the site exists
-* Knowing they can trust the validity of the site
-* Knowing they can trust that the information is unbiased
-* Knowing where to go next to find information that’s not on the site
-* Knowing where to start
-* Getting overwhelmed by all the information
-* Being able to follow a thread to related data
 * Understanding both the detail and how it lives within the context of the bigger picture
-* Being able to see trends in the data over time
-* Having to pull separate numbers in a spreadsheet to understand the whole picture
-* Determining what to do when there is a discrepancy between multiple sources of information
+* Knowing they can trust the validity of the site and that the information is unbiased
+* Knowing where to go next to find information that’s not on the site to follow a thread to related data
 * Understanding how the data ties to legislation
-* Understanding terminology used on the site
+* Understanding how our data fits with other sources of data

 ### Scenarios
-* Sidney is a **professor** of public policy at a major university, and is writing an academic article focusing on how public land management balances recreation, energy production, and conservation priorities.
-Sidney is able to locate federal production volumes and locations on the NRRD site, and is able to use that data to inform their points in the article about federal government land-use policy.
+* A **professor of public policy** at a major university is writing an academic article focusing on how public land management balances recreation, energy production, and conservation priorities.
+They are able to locate federal production volumes and locations on the NRRD site and are able to use that data to inform their points in the article about federal government land-use policy.
 * A **journalist** at a major regional news outlet is writing a story about policy claims about energy production on public land.
-They’re able to find data about production trends both at the national and regional/state level, which helps them back up their story with accurate numbers that haven’t been influenced by personal or political objectives.
+They’re able to find data about production trends both at the national and regional/state level and how those numbers tie to policy, which helps them back up their story with accurate numbers that haven’t been influenced by personal or political objectives.

 ## User Type 4: Domain Learner
 We've interviewed 18 domain learners and 2 who find data as a domain learner, but uses the data like a storyteller.
 ![Domain learner users on a matrix](https://github.com/ONRR/doi-extractives-data/blob/research/research/00_UserTypes/DomainLearners.PNG)

 ### Goals
-* Understand how the revenue collection and disbursement process works.
 * Keep tabs on how well the process is working for the domain or locality he/she is interested in.
 * Make decisions based on what he/she sees in the data.
-* Answer questions pertaining to his or her domain.
+* Answer questions pertaining to his or her domain and the process.

 ### Pain Points
-* Knowing the site exists
-* Understanding the purpose of each piece of the process
-* Getting overwhelmed by all the information
+* Seeing the information for the domain or locality that they’re interested in all in one place
 * Understanding both the detail and how it lives within the context of the bigger picture
 * Being able to see trends in the data over time
-* Seeing the information for the domain or locality that they’re interested in all in one place
+* Seeing information on the website without having to download the data
-* Understanding terminology on the site
+* Understanding where the data comes from

 ### Scenarios
-* Martha is a new **county commissioner** in a western state with significant oil and gas production on federal land.
-Martha ran for county commission largely on a platform of government transparency and accountability, and she wants to know how extractive revenues from federal land are disbursed at the state and county level.
-Using the site, she’s able to find out how much was disbursed to her county and state each month, which allows her to hold the state accountable, advocate for her constituents, and inform public debate about extractive industry in her county.
+* A new **county commissioner** in a western state with significant oil and gas production on federal land ran for office largely on a platform of government transparency and accountability and wants to know how extractive revenues from federal land are disbursed at the state and county level.
+Using the site, they are able to find out how much was disbursed to their county and state each month, which allows them to hold the state accountable, advocate for their constituents, and inform public debate about extractive industry in her county.
-* Henry is among the leadership of a **tribal nation**.
-He is concerned about the layers of bureaucracy involved in tribal land governance and is working with the federal government to simplify the process for land-use authorization.
-Henry is able to find information on the tribal leasing process to inform his efforts.
+* A **leader of a tribal nation** is concerned about the layers of bureaucracy involved in tribal land governance and is working with the federal government to simplify the process for land-use authorization.
+They are able to find information on the tribal leasing process to inform their efforts.
-* Bob from **Intergovernmental Affairs** in the Office of the Secretary routinely pulls data to inform his interactions with Interior Stakeholders.
-He only has one week to generate a GoMESA disbursements data trend analysis to present to Gulf state elected officials.
-He’s able to find detailed, up-to-date GoMESA raw data to use as the basis of his analysis.
+* An analyst from **Intergovernmental Affairs in the Office of the Secretary** routinely pulls data to inform their interactions with Interior stakeholders.
+They have only one week to generate a GOMESA disbursements data trend analysis to present to Gulf state elected officials.
+They are able to find detailed, up-to-date GOMESA raw data to use as the basis of the analysis.
+* A public affairs officer from an **oil company** uses our website to get numbers to use in press releases about their company’s extractive activities and to do comparisons against other companies.
+They know the numbers are good to use because they come from a government site.